Have You Heard? Gucci is going fur-free

 (Photo from Gucci Pre-Fall 2017 campaign)

 Starting in 2018, Gucci, will be going completely fur-free.
-This means that they will no longer be using mink, coyote, raccoon, dog, fox, or any other bred or caught furs.
-They will, however, continue using many varieties of leather products.
+This means that they will not use mink, coyote, raccoon, dog, fox, or any other bred or caught furs.
 Their president and CEO, Marco Bizzarri stated that, “technology is now available, [which] means you don't need to use fur.
 The alternatives are luxurious.
 There is just no need.”
-This is true in many cases; Vogue Paris even created an entire cover story featuring the innovative fur alternatives available since recent.
 This improvement in synthetic fiber quality means that there isn’t any excuse to create new fur pelts.
 According to the Hollywood Reporter, “Gucci’s fur-free decision is part of the company’s new ten-year ‘Culture of Purpose’ sustainability plan, which also includes the house’s commitment to contributing 1 million euros as a funding partner of UNICEF’s Girls’ empowerment initiative.”

 Gucci going fur-free, without doubt, will have an effect on the way the rest of the fashion industry views the use of fur.
 However, since the only other option to real fur is a synthetic acrylic material, is it really about sustainability?
 It’s hard to believe so.
 How many animals are killed due to the pollution of fashion vs. the fur industry?
 There really isn't anyway to know for sure, but taking into account the amount of natural, ecological resources (fresh water, forest devastation, oil fracking, biodiversity depletion, etc.) it takes to manufacture garments and ship them all over the world; regardless of if they have fur or not, this doesn’t feel like a win for anyone except animal rights groups, like PETA and The Humane Society.